IAMconsortium/nomenclature/doc/source/usage.rst

        - Some Variable:
            skip-region-aggregation: true

-* Any attributes which are arguments of :meth:`aggregate_region` will be passed to that method, e.g., *method*, *weight*.
+* Any attributes which are arguments of :meth:`aggregate_region() <pyam.IamDataFrame.aggregate_region>` will be passed to that method, e.g., *method*, *weight*.

-* It is possible to rename the variable returned by the region processing using a *region-aggregation* attribute, which must have a mapping of the target variable name to arguments for the :meth:`aggregate_region` method.
+* It is possible to rename the variable returned by the region processing using a *region-aggregation* attribute, which must have a mapping of the target variable to arguments of :meth:`aggregate_region() <pyam.IamDataFrame.aggregate_region>`.

   This option can be used to compute several variables as part of the region-processing.
   In the example below, the variable *Price|Carbon* is computed as a weighted average